 Identify Fashion Trends

-To remain relevant, one needs to be up-to-date with what is trending or about to trend within the fashion and retail marketplace.
+To remain relevant, an apparel store owner needs to be up-to-date with what is trending or about to trend within the fashion and retail marketplace.
 The following resources are available for researching fashion trends:

 - Catwalk shows offer the most up-to-date trends that will influence brands and retailers.
 The quicker the response and turn-around time to offer these trends to your customer, the better.